faktotum85/address-book/README.md

+# What is this?
+This is the frontend for a playground project I set up to experiment with a few techniques, primarily testing in React.
+The backend is here: https://github.com/faktotum85/address-book-server You can see a demo of the full application here: https://sw-address-book.herokuapp.com

 # Running the application locally
 - Pull the repo and run npm install
 - Make a copy of .env.dist and rename it to .env